 How bisexual individuals are portrayed as predatory

-In porn, bisexual individuals—predominantly women—are fetishized for their attraction to different genders and are often portrayed as willing to have sex with anyone at any time.
-Other misrepresenting tropes in porn include bisexual individuals forcing individuals of the same sex to hook up with them and bisexual men “turning” lesbian women straight.
+In porn, bisexual individuals are often fetishized.
+This is especially true for women.
+They are portrayed as willing to have sex with anyone at any time.
+Other misrepresenting tropes in porn exist.
+These include bisexual individuals forcing same-sex individuals to hook up with them.
+Additionally, bisexual men are depicted as ‘turning’ lesbian women straight.

-Also, in porn, bisexual people are often portrayed as having high sex drives and being willing to jump at any opportunity for a threesome.
-Many porn consumers may make the argument that this portrayal of bisexual people is intended to be an exaggerated fantasy, but how is this fantasy misrepresenting real people and affecting our culture’s understanding of them?
+In porn, bisexual individuals are often depicted as having high sex drives and eagerly seeking opportunities for threesomes.
+Many porn consumers may argue that this portrayal of bisexual people is intended to be an exaggerated fantasy.
+However, how is this fantasy misrepresenting real people?
+How is it affecting our culture’s understanding of them?

 Porn often sells the idea that bisexual individuals are not only hypersexual; they are serial cheaters and always interested in a sexual encounter whenever and with whoever.
 What porn clearly misrepresents is that bisexual individuals, like everyone else, have individual libidos, desires, and longings for connection.

-Listen to one bisexual man in this article he wrote about common, egregious misrepresentations of bisexual individuals and couples in porn:
+Listen to one bisexual man in this article.
+He wrote about common and egregious misrepresentations of bisexual individuals and couples in porn:

 “My generation and the ones younger than me are becoming (if not already are) adults.
 We’re dating men and women, and we’re having sex.
-We’re trying to figure out our identity and how we treat the people we date.
-We’re trying to make sense of the world with the rapid changes that occur as a result of the proliferation of technology.
+Trying to figure out our identity and how we treat the people we date.
+We’re trying to make sense of the world with the rapid changes that occur due to the proliferation of technology.

 “We need to start discussing the impact of internet pornography immediately, as we’re not sure exactly how watching thousands of videos of graphic, explicit, and misrepresenting pornography is going to affect this and future generations….
 I can safely claim that it’s not helping to break down stereotypes about bi people.”